christopher-ryan-ell/DLL_templates/readme_instructions.txt

 	catullus.html line 40 points to the appropriate xml file to render these are the only two files to screw with for other projects; could just create a separate repository, add everything in the training directory, and then rename and edit these two files critical material does not display by default; must click on section in ToC in order to display critical material

+Note that git is not necessary for testing the template.html can be opened directly from the file system by firefox for a more instantaneous check on how things are working for reasons unknown, chrome does not like this (and neither does IE or Edge)